narious/hipe-master/README.md

 - Fix bug: A lot of HIPE_OPCODE_GET_GEOMETRY requests in quick succession (alternated with other instructions) can cause the client to hang on the call to hipe_await_instruction() for a reply that doesn't eventuate.
-  This also causes the CPU to go to 100%, suggesting the blocking syscalls aren't blocking appropriately.
+  This scenario also causes the CPU to go to 100%, suggesting the blocking syscalls aren't running optimally.
 - Add security: sanitise canvas operations to prevent arbitrary code causing performance instability.